Bhart97/Cloud-Data-Engineer-Project/module/part a/README.md

 **3. Python Script**

-Within the same directory where you initialized Git, create a new python file called ```hello.py```.
+Within the same directory where you initialized Git, create a new python file called ```hello```.
 You can write/test your Python code within your downloaded version of Python.
 Your program must meet the following requirements:
 ```
 - Cannot prompt the user for input.
 - Create a unique or identifiable output.